Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 -	an instructional max-3-minute video for clients to watch prior to arriving at Kanoverhuur Vathorst, enabling them to take knowledge of safe and fun paddling.
 The video will be hosted on Youtube or Vimeo.
 The purpose of the video is to give parents the feeling that we're taking security of their children and themselves very seriously.
 Following the instructions will also contribute to the fun on the water and prevent injuries.
 -   an instructional video on how to pass any sluice or canoe crossing

+In future releases, an API to Google maps will be included, as well as the possibility to make online reservations based on the availability of canoes per day or part of the day.
+We also foresee an API to a weather forecast to be featured on the homepage.
+We will also add a section to feature reviews and possibly a gallery, although we may wish to just simply provide a link to our socials for photos and videos.
+We also foresee an instructional max-3-minute video for people to watch prior to arriving at Kanoverhuur Vathorst, enabling them to take knowledge of safe and paddling.

 ## Technologies Used